 An ARM instruction is 32 bits long.
-The ARM7TDMI processor supports a second instruction set compressed into 16 bits, the Thumb instruction set.
-Faster code execution from 16-bit memory and greater code density can be achieved by using the Thumb instruction set, making the ARM7TDMI core particularly well-suited for embedded applications.
+The ARM7TDMI processor supports a second instruction set, called the Thumb instruction set, which is compressed into 16 bits.
+Faster code execution from 16-bit memory and greater code density can be achieved by using the Thumb instruction set; therefore, the ARM7TDMI core is particularly suited for embedded applications.

-However, the Thumb mode has three limitations.
+However, the Thumb mode has three limitations:

 - Relative to ARM, the Thumb code usually requires more instructions to perform a task.
-Therefore, ARM code is best for maximizing the performance of time-critical code in most applications. - The Thumb instruction set does not include some instructions that are needed for exception handling, so ARM code may be required for exception handling. - When an interrupt occurs, the core vectors to the interrupt location in memory and executes the code present at that address.
+Therefore, ARM code is best for maximizing the performance of time-critical code in most applications. - The Thumb instruction set does not include some instructtions that are needed for exception handling; therefore, ARM code may be required for exception handling. - When an interrupt occurs, the core vectors to the interrupt location in memory and executes the code present at that address.
 The first command is required to be in ARM code.